 Tinnitus is a challenging condition.
-When you live with a constant ringing or buzzing noise in your ear without a discernible external source, that can be enough to cause anywhere from distraction to distress — and worse during an already difficult time.
-Tinnitus has been found to increase or worsen, likely from the increased stress and anxiety of coping with COVID-19.
+When you live with a constant ringing or buzzing noise in your ear without a discernible external source, that can be enough to cause anywhere from distraction to distress — and can worsen during a difficult or stressful time.

 What is tinnitus?